mduessler/nvim-config/docs/development.md

 dev branch and merged with the main branch.
 A new version of the Neovim config is then created from the main branch.

-- **feature** -- represents new function of the configuration.
+- **Feature** -- represents new function of the configuration.
 After the issue is finished and the pull request succeeds the branch of the issue is merged with the *dev* branch.
-- **maintenance** -- represents the revision of code.
+- **Maintenance** -- represents the revision of code.
 After the process is finished and the pull request succeeds the branch is merged with the *dev* branch.
-- **fix** -- represents the correction of errors.
+- **Fix** -- represents the correction of errors.
 After the error is fixed and the pull request succeeds the fix will be merged with *dev*.
-- **hotfix** -- represents an error that must be corrected urgently.
+- **Hotfix** -- represents an error that must be corrected urgently.
 After the pull request succeeds it will be merged with the *main* branch.

 ## Install